What are the best fixed-rate offset mortgage options?

 Speak to an offset mortgage expert

-We don’t charge a fee and there’s absolutely no obligation or marks on your credit rating.
+We'll then match you to the right advisor who can provide you with the right information for your needs.
+We don’t charge a fee and there’s absolutely no obligation to make a purchase or any marks on your credit rating.

 *Based on our research, the content contained in this article is accurate as of most recent time of writing.
 Lender criteria and policies change regularly so speak to one of the advisors we work with to confirm the most accurate up to date information.
 The info on the site is not tailored advice to each individual reader, and as such does not constitute financial advice.
 All advisors working with us are fully qualified to provide mortgage advice and work only for firms who are authorised and regulated by the Financial Conduct Authority.
 They will offer any advice specific to you and your needs.
 Some types of buy to let mortgages are not regulated by the FCA.Think carefully before securing other debts against your home.
 As a mortgage is secured against your home, it may be repossessed if you do not keep up with repayments on your mortgage.
 Equity released from your home will also be secured against it.